The work of the Beijing collaborative, involving Ju Anqi, Iris Long, Xu Peili and Li Zhenhua, led to a film by Ju Anqi.

-In line with Anqi’s signature shooting style, the film will be built upon a combination of improvisation and scripted dialogue.
-Prior to the shooting of the film in February 2016, a workshop was held with over thirty people, among them Michael Bodenmann, Jiajia Zhang, Barbara Signer, and Junelin Yang.
+In line with Anqi’s signature shooting style, the film combines improvised and scripted dialogue.
+Before the film was shot in February 2016, a workshop was held with over thirty participants, including Michael Bodenmann, Jiajia Zhang, Barbara Signer and Junelin Yang.

 Ju Anqi, Beijing

 Ju Anqi is an artist and filmmaker based in Beijing, China.
 Ju is a graduate of the Beijing Film Academy.
 His films have been exhibited in the Centre Pompidou, Paris and MoMA, New York City.
 His recent film Poet on a Business Trip (2014) premiered at the 44th edition of the International Film Festival Rotterdam 2015 where it won the Netpac Award.
 He directed the documentary There’s a Strong Wind In Beijing (2000), a documentary film reflecting the social and cultural anxieties within contemporary China.
 A strong advocate of reforms in Chinese media laws, in 2004, Ju along with six other independent filmmakers—including Jia Zhangke and Lou Ye—submitted a statement to the China Film Bureau identifying Bureau laws in need of urgent reform.
 He has participated in the Berlinale (2000) in Berlin and in numerous other film festivals across North America, Australia and Asia.
 His film Quilts had its world premiere at the 2003 International Documentary Film Festival Amsterdam (IDFA). www.poetonabusinesstrip.com